TesterCC/appium_autotest_framework/README.md

 # appium_autotest_framework
-Android apk test demo, which use Page Object Model with Appium,
+Android apk test demo, which use Page Object Model with Appium.

+# Before Testing
+Please download xxx.apk in the PC or install it.